AlexZzander/PrefixToPostfix/README.md

 # PrefixToPostfix
-Converts prefix notation to postfix notation
+Converts prefix notation to postfix notation using binary tree